-This Deficit Reduction Act notice applies to employees, associates, vendors, providers and any other business partner of Rady Children’s Hospital of San Diego.
+This Deficit Reduction Act notice applies to employees, associates, vendors, providers and any other business partner of Rady Children’s Hospital-San Diego.

 Deficit Reduction Act & False Claims Act Deficit Reduction Act (DRA)